Hungry Happenings

 • small pointed oval cutter

-Make your Cocoa Krispies Bears
+Make the bear-shaped Cocoa Krispies Treats.

 • In a large pot, heat the butter, marshmallows and milk chocolate over low heat, stirring often until melted.